-Did you know teaching babies to swim turns out to be more than just having quality time with you baby in water and splashing around in the pool?
+Did you know baby swimming happens to be more than just having quality time for you and your baby in water and enjoying splashing around in the pool?

 We are more than happy to spread the word.